thkoch2001/tvlfyi_depot/users/wpcarro/tools/symlinkManager/README.md

 # Dotfile Symlink Manager

-Find and delete all symlinks to the dotfiles defined in `$BRIEFCASE`.
+Find and delete all symlinks to my dotfiles.

 Oftentimes I corrupt the state of my configuration files.
 The intention with this script is to help me clean things up when this happens.
 An example workflow